-- 4.1 The reasons for the decisions are: - a) To ensure that the property provides much needed housing by prompting the owner to either act voluntarily or via enforcement through a CPO. - b) To ensure that the property does not continue to be visually detrimental to the area - c) To ensure that the property has a positive financial impact on the public purse through additional New Homes Bonus funding. - d) The proposal to pursue a CPO is the most cost effective in terms of financial and physical resources for the Council.
+- 4.1 The reasons for the decision are: - a) To ensure that the property provides much needed housing by prompting the owner either act voluntarily or via enforcement through a CPO. - b) To ensure that the property does not continue to be a drain on public resources. - c) To ensure that the detrimental effect that the property is having on the area is removed. - d) To ensure that the property has a positive financial impact on the public purse through additional New Homes Bonus funding. - e) The proposal to pursue a CPO is the most cost effective in terms of financial and physical resources for the Council.